M.I.A.R.

 In 2023, the Chicago Fine Art Salon launched MIAR for the community artists we love, to exhibit and sell their creations to Chicago art enthusiasts at Art City in Lincoln Park and on our website.
 Browse through our past installations or explore our collection of exquisite wall art available for purchase below.

-Now Showing: Seonyoung Lee’s “Woven Emotions”
+April: Seonyoung Lee’s “Woven Emotions”

 Seonyoung LEE is a weaver, designer and installation artist based in Chicago, IL.
 She studied Industrial design at Hongik University in Korea with a BFA degree.
 After graduating, she worked as a display designer for a fashion company, taking on roles in various locations such as Shanghai, Taiwan, Hong Kong and Seoul.
 Recently, she received her master’s degree for studying fashion and fiber within the Fashion, Body and Garment at the School of the Art Institute of Chicago.
 She participates in various exhibitions throughout the state.